Pipeline Stages

 Pre-processing is where a variety of operations are applied to the items passed from the previous stages.

-You can define processing stage by passing an operator function (callable) to pipe().
-(Also there is aggregate() method, which can be used to stack multiple items.)
+You can define a processing stage by passing an operator function (callable) to pipe().
+You can also use aggregate() and disaggregate() to stack and unstack multiple items.

-The operator can be either async function or synchronous function.
-Either way, the operator must take exactly one argument†, which is an output from the earlier stage.
+The operator can be either an async function or a synchronous function.
+It must take exactly one argument†, which is an output from the earlier stage.

-The following diagram illustrates a pipeline that fetch images from remote locations, batch decode and send data to GPU.
+The following diagram illustrates a pipeline that fetches images from remote locations, batch decodes and sends data to GPU.

 flowchart TD A[Source] --> B(Acquire data) B --> C(Batch) C --> D(Decode & Pre-process &Transfer to GPU & Convert to Tensor) D --> E[Sink]

 An implementation could look like this.
-It uses spdl.io.async_load_image_batch(), which can decode and resize images and send the decoded frames to GPU in asynchronously.
+It uses spdl.io.load_image_batch(), which can decode and resize images and send the decoded frames to GPU asynchronously.

 >>> import spdl.io